jason-rivera/jason-rivera/README.md

 ### Hi there, I'm Jason! 👋

-I'm currently a co-op student at BCIT and taking the Computer Systems Technology Diploma program.
+I'm currently a co-op student and taking the Computer Systems Technology Diploma program at BCIT.

 ### Let's connect: